 Historical Impeachment Review, Pt.
 1

-The subcommittee heard opening statements from legal experts and historians on the interpretation and history of…
+The House Judiciary Subcommittee heard opening statements from legal experts and historians on the interpretation and hi…

 “Your decision will define executive power and authority.
-If you decide that certain acts do not rise to impeachable offenses, you will… read more
+If you decide that certain acts do not rise to impeachable offenses, you will expa… read more

 “Your decision will define executive power and authority.
 If you decide that certain acts do not rise to impeachable offenses, you will expand the space for executive conduct.
 And we will have to live with that expansion.
 The fact that it’s done by negative inference, as opposed to a positive statement, has no meaning.
 You will define executive conduct in the coming weeks.” close

-The subcommittee heard opening statements from legal experts and historians on the interpretation and history of…
+The House Judiciary Subcommittee heard opening statements from legal experts and historians on the interpretation and hi…